kvh/common-model/README.md

 name: Transaction
 description: |
-  Represents any uniquely identified commercial transaction of a set amount at a given time, optionally specifying the buyer, seller, currency, and item transacted.
+  Represents a transaction of an amount at a given time, optionally specifying the buyer, seller, currency, and item transacted.
 immutable: true
 unique_on:
   - id
 fields:
-  id: Text NotNull
+  id: Text
-  amount: Decimal(16,2) NotNull
+  amount: Decimal(16,2)
-  transacted_at: DateTime NotNull
+  transacted_at: DateTime
   buyer_id: Text
   seller_id: Text
   item_id: Text